Amy Carlson (religious leader): Early life

 Carlson was born on November 30, 1975, in McPherson, Kansas.
-Her parents divorced when she was a child, and after they both remarried, Carlson was raised between their homes in Kansas and Oklahoma City.
+Her parents divorced when she was a child, and after they both remarried other people, Carlson was raised between their homes in Kansas and Oklahoma City.
 Carlson and her sister Tara left to live with her mother and stepfather after claims of abuse by their stepmother.
-The family later lived a middle-class life in Dallas, Texas, where Carlson received good grades and sang in the school choir.
-They later relocated to Houston.
+The family later lived in Dallas, Texas.
+They then relocated to Houston.

 Carlson had three children by three different fathers.
 She worked as a manager at McDonald's.

-During the mid-2000s, Carlson developed an interest in New Age religion, and became a regular poster on the forums of the website lightworkers.org.
+During the early 2000s, Carlson developed an interest in New Age religion, and became a regular poster on the forums of the website lightworkers.org.
 On the forum, she met Amerith WhiteEagle, who convinced Carlson that she was divine, and Carlson began to claim to experience paranormal phenomena; specifically, she heard a voice telling her she would one day become President of the United States.

 In late 2007, Carlson left her third husband, her children, and her job, and ceased contact with most members of her family.
 She then joined up with WhiteEagle in Colorado.
 The group was originally known under the name "Galactic Federation of Light".
 The group posted their first videos to YouTube in 2009.
 Carlson and WhiteEagle led the group as Mother and Father God.